 Pros

-• Conversational AI for screening & scheduling
+• Chat AI for screening and scheduling

-• Reduces front-end manual coordination
+• Cuts front-end manual coordination

-• Great for high-volume hiring
+• Good for high-volume hiring

 Cons